edespino/cloudberry-site/docs/sys-utilities/gpactivatestandby.md

 ## Example

-Activate the standby coordinator host and make it the active coordinator instance for a Cloudberry Database system (run from backup coordinator host you are activating):
+Activate the standby coordinator host and make it the active coordinator instance for a Apache Cloudberry system (run from backup coordinator host you are activating):

 ```shell
 gpactivatestandby -d /gpdata